turingschool/backend-curriculum-site/module2/projects/bulk_discounts.md

 In this example, Item A1 should discounted at 20% off, and Item A2 should discounted at 30% off.
 Item B should not be discounted.

-## Required Features

-* Merchants should have full CRUD functionality over their bulk discounts including index and show pages for discounts
-* Merchant invoice show page should reflect discounted total
-* Merchant invoice show page should show which discounts were applied including links to the discount show page.
-* Admin invoice show page should reflect discounted total

 ## User Stories

 ```